What haiku and ANT have in common

 Mine instead is described thus (my first book review? vs peer review?)

-"You take a very gentle approach - developing your arguments around the literature- although, areas of research/theory are treated one after another, your arguments are not presented linearly as is common in a thesis; instead, they are more iterative and cumulative as the points you make wash over the reader in layers."
+"You take a very gentle approach - developing your arguments around the literature- although, areas of research/theory are treated one after another, your arguments are not presented linearly as is common in a thesis; instead, they are more iterative and cumulative as the points you make wash over the reader in layers."and that it sits

 "somewhere between a Janette Turner-Hospital novel and a conversation with Yoda ☺"